Free self-hosted Pokémon TCG collection manager

 Built for real collections, not just a spreadsheet.

-Manage duplicates, conditions, variants, sealed products, binders, user profiles, alerts, and value snapshots without giving your collection data to yet another hosted service.
+Plan binders, compare equivalent prints, manage duplicates, variants, sealed products, wishlists, user profiles, alerts, and value snapshots without giving your collection data to yet another hosted service.

 🃏